fmo00/tech-challenge/README.md

 When using npm run start, please specify input file path in line.

 ## How to run tests
-- Go to project folder (**nu-challenge**)
+- Go to project folder (**tech-challenge**)
 ```
 $ npm run tests
 ```

 ## Project documentation
-Regarding using external dependencies, I chose only use node type, typescript and ts-jest for testing purposes.
+Regarding using external dependencies, I chose to only use node type, typescript and ts-jest for testing purposes.

 For this solution, I identified two necessary "services", one for receiving and parsing the input(**InputParserService**) and other responsible for the business rules of capital gain (**InvestmentWallet**).